 Qonicho Ah! is a French duo formed by the saxophonist Morgane Carnet and the drummer Blanche Lafuente.
 They met each other in 2013 at Conservatory of Montreuil (Conservatoire de Montreuil) during their musical formation.
 The main ingredient of that couple is an abstract naïf sound between expressionist patterns and terrean elements, developed by ecstatic experiences like impro session and live concert.
-The music is suspended by an art brut and stochastic math sound which was impressed by surprised human subconscious by a baroque and free drum and casually cadenced, spurting sax, which have colors of an esotic or Balkanish dance.
+The music is suspended by an art brut and stochastic math sound which was impressed by surprised human subconscious, where two elements are dominant: a baroque and free drum and casually cadenced, spurting sax, which have colors of an exotic or Balkanish dance.
 Moreover their sound is sometimes enriched by a third element through different version as trio with Qonicho B (with a guitarist), Qonicho C (with a bassist) and Qonicho D (with another guitarist); but we will talk about later.

 We interviewed Blanche and Morgane about their poetry, their past, present and future.
 To follow that conversation.

 Let’s start talking about your beginning; how was your music born, and what feelings overwhelm your playing in an angular and anti-symmetric manner?